pythonindia/junction/.github/CONTRIBUTING.rst

 Checklist:

 1. All pull requests *must* be made against the ``master`` branch.
 2. Include tests for any functionality you implement.
-Any contributions helping improve existing tests is welcome.
+Contributions that improve existing tests are welcome.
 3. Update documentation as necessary and provide documentation for any new functionality.
 4. In case of UI changes, please include screenshots.